Localism in Hong Kong: Second wave

 The second wave of local consciousness emerged in the 1990s as colonial rule was coming to an end.
-The 1989 Tiananmen massacre sparked massive local protest and fear about looming Communist rule.
-The local cultural scene responded by consolidating enthusiasm about distinctive features as well as diversity of Hong Kong culture and identity.
-It cited post-colonial theory, rejecting Sinocentric chauvinism and promoting the cosmopolitanism of Hong Kong as an international city, together with liberal ideals of inclusiveness, diversity and trans-nationality.
+The 1989 Tiananmen Square protests and massacre sparked massive local protest and fear about the looming Chinese rule.
+The local cultural scene responded by consolidating enthusiasm about distinctive features and the diversity of Hong Kong culture and identity.
+It cited post-colonial theory, rejecting a Sinocentric form of chauvinism, and promoting the cosmopolitanism of Hong Kong as an international city, together with liberal ideals of inclusiveness, diversity, and trans-nationality.
 It also emphasised the importance of universal values, a diverse civil society, civic education, press and academic freedoms after 1997.
-In the late 1980s, established politicians, most notably Anson Chan, Chung Sze-yuen and the UMELCO, sought to voice the concerns on the behalf of the Hong Kong people in discussions between the Chinese and British governments.
-This, however, was unfruitful and saw Hong Kong's sovereignty transferred to the PRC in 1997.
+In the late 1980s, established politicians, most notably Anson Chan, Chung Sze-yuen, and the Office of the Unofficial Members of the Executive and Legislative Councils (UMELCO), sought to voice the concerns on the behalf of the Hong Kong people in discussions between the Chinese and British governments.
+This, however, was unfruitful and saw Hong Kong's sovereignty transferred to the People's Republic of China (PRC) in 1997.

 Third wave

-The 1 July 2003 march recorded an estimated 500,000 to 700,000 people demonstrating against the government's proposed anti-sedition legislation, the largest protest since the 1989 Tiananmen Square protest.
-Many post-80s (the generation who were born in the 1980s, Millennials in western terminology) were inspired by the democracy movement and came out onto the streets.
+The 1 July 2003 march recorded an estimated 500,000 to 700,000 people demonstrating against the government's proposed anti-sedition legislation, the largest protest since the public response to the 1989 Tiananmen Square protests.
+Many post-80s (the generation who were born in the 1980s, millennials in western terminology) were inspired by the democracy movement and came out onto the streets.
 7.1 People Pile was one of the groups which emerged after the protest.
-They were upset by rapid urban development which was sweeping away old neighbourhoods and communities.
+They were upset by the rapid urban development which was sweeping away old neighbourhoods and communities (gentrification).
 They were strongly opposed to the political and economic monopoly of vested interests, collusion between business and government, and questioned the nature of the capitalist system in Hong Kong.

 They were also dissatisfied with the established opposition pro-democracy camp, which they considered ineffective in challenging the system.
-Several conservation movements led by young activists emerged, protesting against demolition of the Edinburgh Place Ferry Pier, Queen's Pier, and the buildings on Lee Tung Street (known as "Wedding Card Street") in 2006 and 2007.
+Several conservation movements led by young activists emerged, protesting against demolition of the Edinburgh Place Ferry Pier, the Queen's Pier, and the buildings on Lee Tung Street (known as "Wedding Card Street") in 2006 and 2007.
 Protests against the construction of the Hong Kong section of the high-speed rail link to Guangzhou (XRL) escalated in 2009 and 2010 and established a new high point of the localist movement.